 It’s hard to choose between our Seven Sisters cliff walk, or Old Harry Rocks as the most impressive stretches of coastline in the UK.
 Both are stunning, but here the dazzling white chalk stacks assembled like a jigsaw puzzle waiting to be completed are a feast for the eyes.

-There are a few different ways to see it.
-You can hike along the tops, mountain bike over cliff edge trails, paddle around them in a kayak or join a scenic boat tour.
-You can find all the details on our guide to Old Harry Rocks post.
+How to see Old Harry Rocks? — There are a few different ways to see it.
+You can hike along the tops, mountain bike over cliff edge trails, paddle around them in a kayak, or join a scenic boat tour.
+You can find all the details in our guide to visiting Old Harry Rocks.

-If you opt to walk, bike or kayak then make sure you pop into Bankes Arms in Studland and enjoy a pint of Fossil Fuel, Solar Power or Studland Bay.
+Local Tip — After exploring, pop into the Bankes Arms in Studland and enjoy a pint of Fossil Fuel, Solar Power, or Studland Bay.
 All locally produced Jurassic Ales.

 2 – CORFE CASTLE